neo-project/docs/en-us/node/api/sendmany.md

 Response Description:

-Returns the transaction details as above to indicate that the transaction was sent successfully or the transaction failed.
+Returns the transaction details as above if the transaction was sent successfully; otherwise the transaction is failed.

 If the JSON format is incorrect, a Parse error is returned.
 If the signature is incomplete, a pending transaction is returned.